 My mother inherited the skill from her mother, Mama Lillie.
 I have older relatives who still speak appreciatively of this dish made by either woman.
 Now, I must add my sister, as she represents for our generation a dish that may date to our earliest Ancestor.

-Come visit us at the CALS Roberts Library Research Room or online here to let us help you delve into your own family history.
+Come visit us at the CALS Roberts Library Research Room or use our online genealogy resources to let us help you delve into your own family history.
+Visit the CALS website (opens in new window) for Roberts Library visiting information (opens in new window).